 In this course, we will use the following services to relay pertinent course information to you:

-- Piazza (link TBD) will be where announcements are posted and where you must ask all questions.
+- Piazza (click to sign up for the class) will be where announcements are posted and where you must ask all questions.

 - Github, a Git repository hosting service.